-The Society debated most of the burning issues of the last quarter of the nineteenth century, and also began to press for fuller recognition of its own unique status in College.
+The Society debated most of the burning issues of the last quarter of the nineteenth century, and also began to press for fuller recognition of its unique status in College.

-In 1902 the Graduates’ Memorial Building, intended to provide ‘Union’ facilities for students, was opened.
+In 1902 the Graduates’ Memorial Building (GMB), intended to provide ‘Union’ facilities for students, was opened.
 The Society had for many years been making representations to be granted rooms in the new building.
-When it was opened, a petition signed by thirty-eight distinguished former members, including archbishops, judges and members of parliament, was presented to the Board, requesting that the special position of the Society be safeguarded in the new building.
+Thirty-eight distinguished former members, including archbishops, judges and members of parliament signed a petition to the Board requesting that the special position of the Society be safeguarded in the new building.

-At this time the Board began to relax its control of discussion in the Society, and among the issues of the day to be debated were “That the Gaelic League is deserving of the support of every Irishman” (carried in 1905 and 1906).
+At this time, the Board began to relax its control of discussion in the Society.
+Among the issues debated were “That the Gaelic League is deserving of the support of every Irishman” (carried in 1905 and 1906).

 In his Inaugural address as Auditor, Dagg urged the authorities to consult with the students and said that “despite the fact that these (students) may not be in a position to regard College life through the lengthy telescope of half a century, their opinion on the subject might be of some value.”

-During the war years, the Society therefore had very few active members, and after the 1915-16 Session, as Mr Justice T.C Kingsmill-Moore recalled, “for two-and-a-half years did little more than keep alive.”
+During the war years, the Society therefore had very few active members, and after the 1915-16 Session, as Mr Justice T.C Kingsmill-Moore recalled, “for two-and-a-half years did little more than keep alive“.
 Kingsmill-Moore himself, who served in the Royal Flying Corps, was largely responsible as Record Secretary (1915-18) and Auditor (1918-20) for preserving continuity.

 During the Easter Rising of 1916, the College was not attacked, but was garrisoned first by staff and members of the Officers’ Training Corps, and later by regular troops.
-The following term Kingsmill-Moore wrote in TCD Magazine, “Whatever the party in power, we believe that they will regard our College as one of Ireland’s greatest possessions.”
+The following term, Kingsmill-Moore wrote in TCD Magazine, “Whatever the party in power, we believe that they will regard our College as one of Ireland’s greatest possessions“.

-In June 1920 the Society celebrated its one-hundredth-and-fiftieth anniversary with a debate against its corresponding Societies, the Edinburgh Speculative and the Oxford, Cambridge and Durham Unions, and a banquet the following night.
+In June 1920 the Society celebrated its one-hundredth-and-fiftieth anniversary with a debate against its corresponding Societies (the Edinburgh Speculative and the Oxford, Cambridge and Durham Unions) and a banquet the following night.

 The Honorary Member Mr Justice Budd wrote: